Skip to content

 DETAILS PANEL 🔗

-The header is found on the top of the panel and displays the name and icon of the active model or selected component, information about the model and what class the model has.
+The header section on the top of the panel displays the name and icon of the active model/class or selected component.
+Here, you find information about the class itself and what class the model has.
 If no component is selected, the header will display the active class.
-If the model being displayed in the header is writeable, the user can click on its name to change it.
-If it is replaceable, the user can use the class name drop down menu to change the class.
+If the model displayed in the header is writeable, you can click on its name to change it.
+If it is replaceable, you can use the class name drop-down menu to change the class.

 Information🔗

-The information tab displays documentation associated with the active model or selected component.
+The information tab displays the documentation associated with the active model or selected component.

 Properties🔗

 The properties tab is used to configure the active model or selected component by setting parameter values in the input fields and redeclare replaceable components.
-The tab is structured in sub-tabs and groups according to the model definition (Modelica Dialog annotation).
-Furthermore it also contains values calculated during simulation.
-These can appear in any sub-tab/group depending on how the model is set up but can typically be found under the variables tab.
+The tab is structured in sub-tabs and groups according to the model definition (Modelica's Dialog annotation).
+Furthermore, it also contains values calculated during simulation.
+These can appear in any sub-tab/group depending on how the model is set up, but can typically be found under the Variables tab.

 Note